zhukunqian/slua-1/doc_3rd.md

 ###pbc
 The path of pbc demo is Assets/Slua/example/pbc-example/protoTest.unity.

-To integrate pbc I add ProtoBuff class in slua.
-It works when you use proto buff between c# and Lua.
+To integrate pbc I add ByteArray class in slua.
+It works when you use byte[] between c# and Lua.

 ###lua-cjson
 The path of lua-cjson demo is Assets/Slua/example/cjson-example/cjson_test.unity.